fehernandespaysan/Getting-and-Cleaning-Data-Course-Project/Code_book.md

 # CodeBook
 This codebook details the tables and the variables used in the Getting and Cleaning data final assignment.
-- link for the original codebook: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+- link to the original codebook: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-- link for the dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- link to the dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Data Set Information